cloudflare/terraform-provider-cloudflare/docs/resources/zero_trust_access_application.md

 - `allowed_methods` (List of String) Allowed HTTP request methods.
 - `allowed_origins` (List of String) Allowed origins.
 - `max_age` (Number) The maximum number of seconds the results of a preflight request can be cached.

+<a id="nestedatt--destinations"></a>
+### Nested Schema for `destinations`

+Optional:

+- `type` (String)
+- `uri` (String) The URI of the destination.
+Public destinations can include a domain and path with [wildcards](https://developers.cloudflare.com/cloudflare-one/policies/access/app-paths/).
+Private destinations are an early access feature and gated behind a feature flag.
+Private destinations support private IPv4, IPv6, and Server Name Indications (SNI) with optional port ranges.

 <a id="nestedatt--footer_links"></a>